WGY-FM: Programming

+Local hosts on WGY include Bob Lonsberry and Dave Allen; the remainder of the lineup is devoted to nationally syndicated conservative talk shows.

 HD Radio operations

 In 2005, WHRL upgraded to IBOC digital radio alongside the rest of Clear Channel's Albany stations.
 On August 17, 2006, WHRL began airing an HD2 subchannel with a "Classic Alternative" format.
 With WHRL dumping active rock for a WGY simulcast, the station's HD2 signal was changed from the classic alternative format to a sports radio simulcast of WOFX Fox Sports 980 the same day.